-Following the takeover by Raab Karcher, which was officially completed on April 1, 1996, EBV expanded very rapidly.
-Within 18 months, EBV opened 21 new EBV offices in 15 countries: Great Britain, Ireland, Sweden, Norway, Finland, Slovenia, Greece, Hungary, Turkey, Israel, Russia, South Africa, France, Poland and the Czech Republic.
-Most of the new branches were started from scratch in accustomed EBV style; only in Greece and South Africa EBV acquire existing distributors and attune them to the EBV way of doing things.
-After three years, sales had doubled to a billion Marks.
+Following the takeover by Raab Karcher, which was officially completed on 1st April 1996, EBV expanded very rapidly.
+Within 18 months, it opened 21 new offices in 15 countries: Great Britain, Ireland, Sweden, Norway, Finland, Slovenia, Greece, Hungary, Turkey, Israel, Russia, South Africa, France, Poland and the Czech Republic.
+Most of the new branches were started from scratch in accustomed EBV style; only in Greece and South Africa did EBV acquire existing distributors and attune them to the EBV way of doing things.
+After three years, sales had doubled to a billion deutschmarks.
 EBV is now a truly pan-European organisation, with 50 branches in 23 countries, including South Africa and Israel.

-The company’s rapid expansion, with more than 20 offices openings in just two years, is reflected in its books.
-EBV’s sales turnover rose 62 percent from 1996 to 1998, breaking through the billion Mark barrier for the first time.
+The company’s rapid expansion, with more than 20 new offices opening in just two years, is reflected in its books.
+EBV’s sales turnover rose 62 percent from 1996 to 1998, breaking through the billion deutschmark barrier for the first time.

 After the turn of the millennium, the dot-com boom gave further impetus to EBV’s sales growth.
 Killer applications for mobile phones, for example, had a direct impact on the distribution business, and in the year 2000 EBV sales broke through the two billion barrier – this time in euros.
 Avnet Electronics Marketing acquired EBV Elektronik in late 2000.

-In 2001 and the following years, EBV faced the same downturn as the market but managed it considerably better, gaining significant market share, honing its technical expertise towards customer projects, developing new vertical market models and further optimising its line card by adding key lines.
-The combination of local presence – over 60 offices everywhere in Europe – with a centralised back office and of technical expertise with a strong commodity business makes EBV robust and future-proof under any but the worst market conditions.
+In 2001 and the following years, EBV faced the same downturn as the rest of the market but managed it considerably better, gaining significant market share, honing its technical expertise towards customer projects, developing new vertical market models and further optimising its line card by adding key lines.
+The combination of local presence – over 60 offices throughout Europe – with a centralised back office and of technical expertise with a strong commodity business makes EBV robust and future-proof under any but the worst market conditions.

-The explosion in sales once again forced EBV to expand.
-During 2000/2001, the warehouse and headquarters moved yet again – to Poing, east of Munich.
+The explosion in sales once again prompted EBV to expand.
+During 2000/2001, the warehouse and headquarters moved again – to Poing, east of Munich.

-Furthermore with “ECOmise it”, EBV was taking on responsibility for protecting the environment and launched a number of initiatives since 2008.
-With initiatives EBV is continually seeking to raise awareness among its employees of the need to be climate-friendly.
+In addition, with its “ECOmise it” initiative, EBV committed to protecting the environment and has launched a number of other initiatives since 2008.
+EBV is continually seeking to raise awareness among its employees of the need to be climate-friendly.

-After having established its vertical market segment structure and built it through the EMEA region EBV Elektronik started in 2010 to offer via EBVchips a brand-new additional service in which it collaborates with customers to design its own semiconductors.
+After having established its vertical market segment structure and extending it throughout the EMEA region, EBV Elektronik started in 2010 to offer a brand-new additional service.
+With EBVchips, it collaborates with customers to design its own semiconductors.
 EBVchips are produced by EBV’s manufacturers and distributed exclusively by EBV.
 For the first time in the history of the semiconductor industry, one distributor is now providing even small and medium-sized companies with access to specially customised products featuring state-of-the-art technology with the best price/performance ratio!